 Customer Satisfaction and Employee Coaching

 Perhaps one of the most interesting applications of voice-powered technology in call centers relates to software that monitors the tone and emotion of the speakers on a call.
 For example, Cogito is a software that monitors the speed of the speaker, the length of pauses, and the volume of the voice.
-This information is fed into an algorithm which can sense things like the enthusiasm of the call center agent and the satisfaction level of the customer.
+This information is fed into an algorithm that can sense things like the enthusiasm of the call center agent and the satisfaction level of the customer.

 Using the information generated from the algorithm, the software can both alert the agent to signs of a dissatisfied customer and offer tips on how to handle the situation.
 Additionally, the software monitors the performance of the call center team member and cues them when their energy levels appear to be dropping.